Felix-Galle/Custom_modpack/README.md

 # My Custom Modpack
 ### Version: 1.0.2
 ---
+## Description:

-## Description: This modpack is builkt specially for me and anyone else who wants to use it.
+This modpack is built specially for me and anyone else who wants to use it.
 ---
 ## Detailed Context